+Protecting children from getting too much sun is important, whether they are playing outside or are with you on an errand.
 The hot summer sun can be dangerous for children.
+A child can sunburn easily, even on a cloudy day.
 Bad sunburns and too much time spent in the sun without skin protection have been linked to a higher risk of skin cancer later in life.

 During the summer months, children can easily lose body fluid and become dehydrated.
 Children’s skin can also be burned by touching hot surfaces, such as pavement, metal slides or car doors.